brian-sheldon/emu-sys-js/v01/README.md

 >>> bye
 ```
 ## Monitor Command Reference (very incomplete)
-Note: Some commands will autorepeat and display the next data
+Note: Some commands will autorepeat and display the next data.
+There is currently no way to change what disk is in the drive.
 ```
 ctrl-d or bye     ; exits the system zz                ; configures a cpm system, mounts some disks